rogerhu/compsci_guides/N-Queens.md

 * What are some common pitfalls students might have when implementing this solution?

 * For an 8×8 board, we have to choose positions for 8 identical queens from 64  different squares, which can be done in 64C8 = 4426165368 ways.
 You can tighten this up by enforcing one queen in each row through the use of 8 nested loop.
 Using such nested loops, we would only have to look at 44=256 configurations for a 4×4 board and 88 configurations for an 8×8 board --- that's still far too many.

+* Pay attention to the last inserted value has conflicts with previous rows if the column difference is 0 (the Queens are on the same column line) or if column difference = row difference (Queens are on one diagonal)

 ## 4: I-mplement

 > **Implement** the code to solve the algorithm.